-Analyses showed that benthic invertebrate communities significantly differ from one sampling site to another.
+Overall, analytical results showed that benthic invertebrate communities significantly differ from one sampling site to another.
 However, from 2006 to 2008, the same five phyla were dominating the samples, namely, Sphaeriidae, Chironomidae, Ephemeridae, Tubificidae and Daphniidae.

 Project effects on benthic communities in Oakley Creek and the Minago River are associated with Polishing Pond discharges (metals, TSS) and increased benthic productivity in Oakley Creek and the Minago River from nitrate and ammonia in effluent discharges.
-To mitigate those potential effects, a Site Water Management Plan will be implemented and the final effluent will respect MMER, CCME and Manitoba Tier II Guidelines for the Protection of Aquatic Life.
-Along with monitoring programs (surface water and sediment quality), an EEM program will be conducted on a 3-year cycle following EEM methods.
+To mitigate those potential effects, a Site Water Management Plan will be implemented and the final effluent will respect MMER, CCME and Manitoba Guidelines for the Protection of Aquatic Life.
+Along with monitoring programs (surface water and sediment quality), an EEM program will be conducted on a 3-year cycle based on the approved EEM methods.